DeepSeek V3.2 vs Phi 3.5 MoE Instruct

 Where can I run DeepSeek V3.2 and Phi 3.5 MoE Instruct?

-DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, and OpenRouter.
+DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, OpenRouter, and Microsoft Foundry.
 Phi 3.5 MoE Instruct is available on Fireworks AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing